openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 student.
 For example, consider a dropdown problem that has five possible answers.
 The report or file contains up to five rows, one for each answer submitted by at least one student.

+If the problem that you select includes more than one part, the chart and report for the first part appears.
+To select a different part, you use the **Submissions for Part {number}** drop-down.

 For problems that use the **Randomization** feature in Studio, the report has one row for each problem-variant-answer combination selected by at least one